 Watson is on the Council of Writers for the National Writing Project and is a member of the Academy of American Poets’ Education Advisory Council.
 She is also a writer-in-residence at The Solstice Low-Residency MFA Creative Writing Program.

-Renée grew up in Portland, Oregon and currently lives in New York City.
+Renée grew up in Portland, Oregon, and splits her time between Portland and New York City.

 The Renée Watson Scholarship at the Highlights Foundation annually supports a week-long independent writing retreat for a Black woman writer.
 Get more information about the scholarship process and apply here.